Post: 10 Actionable HR Insights Executives Demand in 2026

 A turnover rate is a homework assignment.
 A dollar figure is an insight.
 Executives need to see the total replacement cost of attrition — not a percentage that forces them to do the math themselves.

-- Segment turnover by department, manager, and role tier — executives need to know where the bleeding is concentrated, not the organizational average.
+- SHRM estimates average replacement cost at a significant multiple of annual salary depending on role complexity.
+Segment that estimate by department, manager, and role tier to show executives where the bleeding is concentrated, not the organizational average.

 - Attach a forward projection: if current voluntary attrition holds, what is the annualized replacement cost exposure?